kyra-ohare/car-migo/README.md

 Git Actions is also scheduled to run once a week: every Monday at 7am UTC.

-Moreover, two Docker images are automatically built, [car-migo_ui](https://hub.docker.com/r/techtinkerer/car-migo_ui) and [car-migo_server](https://hub.docker.com/r/techtinkerer/car-migo_server),  and sent to Docker Hub repository when the code is merged into the main branch.
+Also, two Docker images are automatically built, [car-migo_ui](https://hub.docker.com/r/techtinkerer/car-migo_ui) and [car-migo_server](https://hub.docker.com/r/techtinkerer/car-migo_server),  and sent to Docker Hub repository when the code is merged into the main branch.

 Run these to download them:
 ```sh